JamesTiberiusKirk/team5agile/Sprint_1/README.md

 N/A

 ### Summary of Conversation:
-agreed on what tasks were to be done by which members on the back end.
-And will start today continue with map integration
+Backend members agreed on what tasks need to be achieved by the end of today
+Frontend continue with map integration

+---
+## 29/01/20 Day [8] - Scrum Meeting Summary
+- The Scrum Master for this meeting was **Patrick**
+- At 11:30 am

+### Members Present:
+Dominika, Dumitru, John, Patrick, Ross, Sophie

+### Members Not Present:
+N/A

+### Apologies:
+N/A

+### Summary of Conversation:
+Frontend has working map (using MapBox)
+  Working on integrating map into website
+  Continue research on how to sort by relevance
+  Continue research on GeoJSON data
+Backend